 All you will need is a cotton t-shirt, wax crayons, sandpaper and an adult with an iron.

-You may also like 12 Funky Craft Projects for Kids Aged 8-12 yrs
+You May Also Enjoy 12 Funky Craft Projects for Kids Aged 8-12 yrs

 #9.
 Summer Mobile